 Payment by instalments available with 0% interest.
 Discounts for booking the conversion course and FREC 4 with High Peak First Aid

-This qualification is a conversion course from First Person on Scene (FPOS) Intermediate to First Response Emergency Care (FREC) 3.
+This qualification can be used as a requalification for your initial FREC 3.
+In addition, it can be used as a conversion course from First Person on Scene (FPOS) Intermediate to First Response Emergency Care (FREC) 3.
 To attend this conversion course over three days your FPOS I certificate needs to be in date.
 If you do not have any previous qualification or an indate FPOS I, please go to FREC 3 to see the five day qualification.

 First Response Emergency Care is a qualification on the Regulated Qualification Framework (RQF) and therefore regulated by OFQUAL.
 The FREC suite of qualifications has been developed by the Awarding Body Qualsafe and clinically endorsed by the Royal College of Surgeons Edinburgh – Faculty of Pre-Hospital Care (FPHC).
 High Peak First Aid is an approved Qualsafe Centre to provide the First Response Emergency Care Level 3 qualification.
 Our centre, policies, tutors and equipment have passed inspection by Qualsafe.